 Simon is the Mac-user of the Robotran team.
 Any bug related to Mac will be dealt by him one way or another.
 His contributions to Robotran are mainly pedagogical.

-Ir. at UCLouvain in 2017, Sébastien Timmermans has finished his Ph.D. thesis under the supervision of Prof. Fisette about the development of a haptic feedback device for digital keyboards based on real-time multibody models of piano actions.
+Ir. at UCLouvain in 2017, Sébastien Timmermans has finished his Ph.D. thesis under the supervision of Prof. Fisette in 2021 about the development of a haptic feedback device for digital keyboards based on real-time multibody models of piano actions.

-Sébastien Timmermans is a FRIA Grant Holder of the Fonds de la Recherche scientifique-FNRS, Belgium.
+Sébastien Timmermans was a FRIA Grant Holder of the Fonds de la Recherche scientifique-FNRS, Belgium.
 Furthermore, his project is in Collaboration with the MIM at Brussel and Prof. Anne-Emmanuelle Ceulemans of UCLouvain.

 Sébastien helps for the development of Robotran mainly through the C and Python codes.
 Besides, he contributed to the dynamic lab and the ROS-Robotran interaction.
 Finally, he took part of several pedagogical projects.
 He currently works at Quandyga Engineering, the industry-oriented Spin-off for multibody applications with Robotran.